-The potential class action is on behalf of shareholders who purchased shares in GetSwift between 24 February 2017 and 19 January 2018.
+The class action is on behalf of shareholders who purchased shares in GetSwift between 24 February 2017 and 19 January 2018.

-There are 2 core allegations under investigation:
+There are 2 core allegations in the case:

-We are investigating whether the price of GetSwift shares during the period between 24 February 2017 and 19 January 2018 was higher than it would have been had the true state of GetSwift’s affairs been known to the market.
+The claim alleges that the price of GetSwift shares during the period between 24 February 2017 and 19 January 2018 was higher than it would have been had the true state of GetSwift’s affairs been known to the market.

 GetSwift listed in December 2016 following an initial public offering in which it raised AU$5 million at 0.20c per share.